1685 Toro: Classification and orbit

 Toro is an Apollo asteroid, a subgroup of near-Earth asteroids that cross the orbit of Earth.
 It orbits the Sun at a distance of 0.8–2.0 AU once every 584 days.
 Its orbit has an eccentricity of 0.44 and an inclination of 9° with respect to the ecliptic.

-This asteroid's orbit also shows a 5:8 resonance with Earth and in a near 5:13 resonance with Venus.
+This asteroid's orbit also shows a 5:8 resonance with Earth and a near 5:13 resonance with Venus.
 This near resonance results from Earth and Venus being in a near 8:13 resonance with each other.
 It was the third Apollo asteroid to be discovered.
 The current resonance with Earth will last for only a few thousand years.
 Calculations show that Toro will leave it in 2960 CE, and that it will enter the region of 5:13 resonance with Venus in 3470 CE.
 This is because the distance from Earth's orbit will become larger and that from Venus's orbit smaller.
 A study of long-term stability shows that the alternating resonances will possibly be broken roughly 3 million years from now because of close approaches between Toro and Mars.

-Based on orbital paths, Toro is the best candidate for the source of the Sylacauga meteorite, the first meteorite authenticated to have struck a human, Mrs. Ann Hodges of Sylacauga, Alabama on 30 November 1954.
 Toro's Earth minimum orbit intersection distance of 0.051 AU, is just above the 0.05 AU requirement to be listed as a potentially hazardous asteroid.
 With an orbital uncertainty U = 0, its orbit and future close approaches are well determined.

+Toro's orbit may be similar to that of the Sylacauga meteorite, the first meteorite authenticated to have struck a human.